anirudhgha/p-bit/README.md

 - [x] ~~convertToBase10 needs to accept either 1D array or 2D array where each row is a sample, and convert every row to base 10 and return a 1D array of base 10 values.~~
 - [x] ~~gpu speeds are slower than cpu speeds, need to optimize cpsl and ppsl functions to better use gpu~~ 1060 wrecks i7 cpu now (~60x)
-- [ ] write function that samples every Nth timestep, and returns Nt/N samples though it runs for Nt timesteps
 - [ ] introduce more post-processing functions for analysing data, maybe quantum functions
 - [ ] long term goal: incorporate fpga commands into pbit package
 - [ ] possible bug in draw function (_not_drawn() does not correctly keep track of drawn labels)